zerodowntime/s3fs-fuse-rpm/README.md

 Build fuse-2.8.5 RPMs
 ---------------------

-If you do not have fuse >= 2.8.4 available, then you may compile 2.8.5 using [fuse-2.8.5-99.vitki.01.el5.src.rpm](https://rpm.vitki.net/pub/centos/6/source/fuse-2.8.5-99.vitki.01.el5.src.rpm) from [rpm.vitki.net](https://rpm.vitki.net/pub/centos/6/source/)
+If you do not have fuse >= 2.8.4 available, then you may compile 2.8.5 using my fork of [fuse-2.8.5-99.vitki.01.el5.src.rpm](http://rpm.vitki.net/pub/centos/6/source/fuse-2.8.5-99.vitki.01.el5.src.rpm).

-Otherwise, you do not need this step, but install fuse-devel for your system.
+Otherwise, you do not need this step, but install fuse-devel and fuse-libs for your system.

 Rebuild: